AMD is edging closer to breaking NVIDIA's graphic dominance

-After AMD released its 7-nanometer Radeon VII graphics card with impressive-looking performance, NVIDIA CEO Jensen Huang responded by essentially trashing it.
+After AMD released its seven-nanometer Radeon VII graphics card with impressive-looking performance, NVIDIA CEO Jensen Huang responded by essentially trashing it.
 "The performance is lousy and there's nothing new," he told PC World.
 "No ray tracing, no AI.
 It's 7nm with HBM memory that barely keeps up with an [NVIDIA RTX] 2080."

 NVIDIA's CEO doth protest too much, perhaps, but he's right to be worried.
-According to a CES performance tease, the Radeon VII actually beat the RTX 2080 in several video editing and 3D animation tasks.
+According to a CES performance tease, the Radeon VII actually beat the RTX 2080 in several video-editing and 3D-animation tasks.
 It also bested the RTX 2080 when playing Strange Brigade and other titles, especially at 4K resolution.

-While NVIDIA just adopted 12-nanometer tech for the RTX series, AMD has moved on to 7-nanometer designs for the Radeon VII.
-Rather than criticizing its rival's performance, NVIDIA notably attacked AMD's lack of (NVIDIA-exclusive) features like ray-tracing, G-SYNC and AI-powered DLSS anti-aliasing.
-However, none of that has yet to prove useful for gamers and doesn't help content creators at all.
-If ray-tracing doesn't pan out and AMD keeps pushing the chip design envelope, the next couple of years could get rough for NVIDIA.
+While NVIDIA just adopted 12-nanometer tech for the RTX series, AMD has moved on to seven-nanometer designs for the Radeon VII.
+Rather than criticizing its rival's performance, NVIDIA notably attacked AMD's lack of (NVIDIA-exclusive) features like ray tracing, G-SYNC and AI-powered DLSS anti-aliasing.
+However, that has yet to prove useful for gamers and doesn't help content creators at all.
+If ray tracing doesn't pan out and AMD keeps pushing the chip-design envelope, the next couple of years could get rough for NVIDIA.

 NVIDIA still dominates

 NVIDIA still dominates PC graphics, as its performance at CES 2019 clearly showed.
-It will own the laptop gaming space this year with its all-new RTX Max-Q designs, as numerous PC makers introduced fast and light devices based on the GPUs.
+It will own the laptop-gaming space this year with its all-new RTX Max-Q designs, as numerous PC makers introduced fast and light devices based on the GPUs.
 NVIDIA managed to shrink its chips down to a point where you can get a GeForce RTX 2080 Max-Q GPU into a 4.5-pound laptop, which is a pretty incredible feat.

-During his last keyonte, Huang spent more time talking about ray-tracing than Max-Q. First he showed off some cinematic ray-traced graphics and how they improve games like Atomic Heart.
+During his last keynote, Huang spent more time talking about ray tracing than Max-Q. First he showed off some cinematic ray traced graphics and how they improve games like Atomic Heart.
 Next he flaunted the company's AI-powered DLSS anti-aliasing tech running at 1440p resolution to smooth out blocky pixelation, along with a cool demo of light-scattering "caustics" in Justice.

-However, opinions of RTX are mixed so far.
+However, opinions of RTX ray tracing are mixed so far.
 A recent patch for Battlefield V has eliminated some of the stuttering and other problems, but frame rates are still about half of what they are when the feature is turned off.
-DLSS is another feature that makes games look better, but degrades performance.
-The results can be beautiful, but gaming companies must do extra work to implement both types of tech, knowing it won't work at all on AMD cards.
+DLSS is another feature that makes games look better but also degrades performance.
+The results can be beautiful, but gaming companies must do extra work to implement both types of tech while knowing it won't work on AMD cards.

-Finally, Huang said that FreeSync tech is problematic even on FreeSync monitors, but that doesn't quite jibe with users' experiences.
+Huang said that FreeSync tech is problematic even on FreeSync monitors, but that doesn't quite jibe with users' experiences.
 G-SYNC does work better, especially near the lower limits of a monitor's certified refresh rates, according to many gamers and reviewers.
-However, they also feel it's not worth the hefty premium you pay for the NVIDIA tech that must be integrated into the display.
+However, many feel it's not worth the hefty premium you pay for the NVIDIA tech that must be integrated into the display.
 It's another way NVIDIA locks users into its ecosystem, giving itself more power to set (higher) prices.
+(Both companies recently unveiled new standards, AMD with FreeSync 2 and NVIDIA with G-SYNC Ultimate.)

 Finally, it's worth noting that NVIDIA sells a large chunk of its GPUs to workstation users for video editing, 3D animation and graphics chores.
-While it has boasted that its latest chips allow for real-time 8K editing, the ray-tracing and DLSS tech doesn't yet help content creators in any way.
+While it has boasted that its latest chips allow for real-time 8K editing, the ray tracing and DLSS tech don't yet help content creators in any way.

-AMD's 7-nanometer response
+AMD's seven-nanometer response

-AMD unveiled not only a CPU that should unsettle Intel (Ryzen third-generation with 7-nanometer tech) but the $699 Radeon VII graphics card.
-Using the 7-nanometer Vega 20 engine, it seems to have at least as much horsepower as NVIDIA's $799 RTX 2080, though it obviously lacks its rival's ray-tracing and DLSS features.
-Still, it's the world's first 7-nanometer GPU, meaning it's well ahead of the 12-nanometer technology in NVIDIA's latest graphics cards.
+AMD unveiled not only a CPU that should unsettle Intel (Ryzen third-generation with seven-nanometer tech) but also the $699 Radeon VII graphics card.
+Using the seven-nanometer Vega 20 engine, it seems to have at least as much horsepower as NVIDIA's $799 RTX 2080, though it obviously lacks its rival's ray tracing and DLSS features.
+Still, it's the world's first seven-nanometer gaming GPU, meaning it's ahead of the 12-nanometer technology in NVIDIA's latest graphics cards.

 AMD claims gaming performance that's more or less on par with the RTX 2080, besting it in some areas and falling short in others.
 Moreover, it shows its GPU beating NVIDIA's card when editing 8K video and doing color correction and other tasks.